-In this section, we propose a simplified procedure using one ancilla to extract separately the state preparation error $\delta_{\rm SP}$ and readout errors $\delta_M^0$ and $\delta_M^1$.
+The above discussion, therefore, motivates us to propose a simplified procedure in this section, using one ancilla to extract the state-preparation error $\delta_{\rm SP}$ from readout errors $\delta_M^0$ and $\delta_M^1$ separately.
 First, we note that a coherent state preparation error, e.g., $\sqrt{1-\delta_{\rm SP}}|0\rangle+\sqrt{\delta_{\rm SP}}e^{i\phi}|1\rangle$, can be turned into the above incoherent state preparation error~(\ref{eq:SP}) by twirling with a Pauli Z operator randomly with 50\% probability~\cite{laflamme2022algorithmic}.
-(We note that the coherent error can be probed using quantum state tomography once the readout errors have been characterized and mitigated; see Sec.~\ref{sec:tomography}.)
-We will not assume the symmetric readout errors but actively employ the twirling to ensure the form of incoherent state preparation error.
-The parameter $\delta_M^0$ is the probability that the ideal `0' state will be read as `1', and $\delta_M^1$ is the probability that the ideal `1' will be read as `0'.
-Similar values are being reported on the device properties of all IBM quantum computers, except that the reported values contain the state preparation error.
+We note that the coherent error can be probed using quantum state tomography once the readout errors have been characterized and mitigated; see Sec.~\ref{sec:tomography} below.
+We will not assume the symmetric readout errors but actively employ the twirling to ensure the incoherent form of state-preparation error.
+The parameters $\delta_M^0$ and $\delta_M^1$ are reported on the device properties of all IBM quantum computers, except that the reported values are mixed with the state preparation error.
 Can the true readout errors be obtained experimentally and separately from the state preparation error?
 Indeed, Ref.~\cite{laflamme2022algorithmic} describes an approach by algorithmic cooling to reduce the state preparation error, and in the limit that it becomes infinitesimally small, only the readout errors remain.
-However, the reduction to zero state preparation error is not practical as CNOT gates (which were assumed to be error-free in Ref.~\cite{laflamme2022algorithmic}) that are required to perform the measurement-based algorithmic cooling also introduce errors in practice.
+However, the reduction to zero state preparation error is not practical as the required CNOT gates (which were assumed to be error-free in Ref.~\cite{laflamme2022algorithmic}) will introduce additional errors in practice.
 Our procedure below solves all these problems and can practically improve the device property characterization, separating the state preparation and readout errors.